noamgariani11/Mock-Report/MockReport.md

 # Case 981529 Report

-**Objective:** To access the password on the disk image to access the server which incriminates the suspect, Yone.
+**Objective:** To access the password on the disk image to access the server which incriminates the suspect, Sten Walker (Yone).

 **Computer Type:** Dell Inspiron 3511